koel/docs/src/README.md

 * <kbd>Ctrl/Cmd</kbd>+<kbd>A</kbd> selects all songs in the current view
 * <kbd>Delete</kbd> removes selected song(s) from the current queue/playlist

-If you're using Chrome > 73, you can control Koel using hardware media keys without even having Koel _or the browser_ focused.
+On a modern Chromium-based browser, you can control Koel using hardware media keys without even having Koel _or the browser_ focused.

 ### Remote Controller